pawangr/pawangr/README.md

 Animations: GSAP</br>
 Database Management: SQL</br>
 About Me:
 I am passionate about creating beautiful and functional web applications.
 With a solid foundation in front-end technologies, I enjoy transforming ideas into reality through code.
-I am always eager to learn new skills and improve my craft.
+I am always eager to learn new skills and improve my craft.  </br>
-Current Projects:</br>
+Current Projects:
 I am actively working on several web development projects that showcase my skills and creativity.
 Feel free to check out my repositories!</br>
 Let's Connect:</br>
 💬 I’m open to collaboration and discussions about web development.</br>